Artists-in-Residence

 Our open call for Artists-In-Residence is posted twice a year on 1 July and 1 December.

-Residency duration varies between one, three and six months.
-The residency program offers opportunities to contribute to The Centre for Postcolonial Studies programme of events and more importantly to develop original work.
-At the end of the residency, artists are invited to share advances of their work to the wider Goldsmiths community and beyond.
+The duration of the residency varies between one, three, and six months.
+The residency program offers opportunities to contribute to the Centre for Postcolonial Studies' programme of events and, more importantly, to develop original work.
+At the end of the residency, artists are encouraged to present their work to the broader Goldsmiths community and beyond.

-Applications should be addressed to both Dr David L Martin and Dr Francisco Carballo, specifying the period of appointment sought, a brief description of the project to be worked on during residency at Goldsmiths, and a curriculum vitae/portfolio.
+Applications for the Artist-in-Residence program should be sent to Francisco Carballo.
+The application should include the desired appointment period, a brief description of the project undertaken during the Goldsmiths residency, and a curriculum vitae/portfolio.

 Past Artists